roalyr/GDTLancer-game-design/GDD-COMBINED-TEXT.md

 The player should experience the *results* and *consequences* of this historical background through:
 * **Game Mechanics:** Scarcity models, resource types, ship capabilities, upgrade paths.
 * **Character Dialogue:** NPC attitudes, generational differences, common parlance.
-* **Environmental Design:** The look and feel of The Keystone, outposts, and ship interiors.
+* **Environmental Design:** The look and feel of The Pillar, outposts, and ship interiors.
 * **Technological Limitations:** Reflecting their evolutionary path and current research.
 * **Societal Norms & Faction Beliefs:** How groups interpret their history and envision the future.
 Direct exposition should be minimized in favor of "showing, not telling."